teeth veneers

 While veneers can be an effective cosmetic treatment, there are several reasons why you may want to consider not getting teeth veneers.
 Teeth veneers are very expensive, and cause permanent damage to your teeth.
 And dental veneer procedures are unpleasant and sometimes painful and scary.

-• High Costs of Dental Cosmetic Procedures
+• High Costs of Cosmetic Dentistry Procedures

-• There may be other better treatment alternatives
+• There may be other better treatment alternatives such as Invisalign and teeth whitening

 • Irreversible damage done to teeth